 Our aim is to assist people with disabilities to enhance their social skills, enabling better interactions with the wider community.
 Participants will have the opportunity to meet people outside their current communities which will expand their social boundaries within age-appropriate cohorts.

 We want to improve social skills through the necessity of communication and cooperation during role-playing games.
 We have a set of rules to guide behaviour within the room to enable all participants to be engaged in the role-play.
 Each session is limited to 4 participants to enable deeper participation.

 New participants will receive a 30 minute appointment to discuss care requirements, specific social aspects to work on, and more.

 The sessions are paper-based and all equipment will be provided.
 However, participants are able to purchase their own equipment if preferred.

-Regular sessions are 3 hours long and primary school sessions are 2 hours long.
+Adult and high school sessions are 3 hours long, Year 5/6 primary school sessions are 2 hours long and Year 3/4 are 1.5 hours long.
 Participants will receive small corrective feedback throughout the session that will feed into a discussion at the end of each session to talk about how the interactions unfolded and provide some points for improvement.
 Programs can be booked as a block of 5 or 10 weeks fitting within a half or full school term.

 In early February 2021, ABC Canberra came out to do a good news story on our program.
 They came out, filmed some of the sessions, interviewed Adventure Guide Ian, some of our adventurers and some of the parents.
 The story was shared on their Facebook page, was then picked up by the national ABC News facebook page, and the positive response was literally overwhelming.
 To our amazement, the story was shared around the world and Dice 4 Diversity received emails and messages of support from across Australia and the world, requests to run our program in cities and towns across Australia and around the world.